 What reports do you look at in Google Search Console?

-Is it the backlinks to your site?
+Is it the links to your site?

-Or, your crawl errors to see if you need to implement any 301 redirects?
+Do you check crawl errors to see if you need to implement any 301 redirects?

 You can use Google Search Console for pretty much everything.